MyRewardsPlatform/fan_control/README.md

 ## What's Included
 - **fan_control.conf:** Customize your fan control settings to match your preferences.
 - **fan_control.sh:** The heart of the operation!
-This script adjusts the fan speed based on the temperature.
+This script adjusts the fan speed based on the CPU temperature.
 - **fan_control.service:** Ensures that the fan control script runs automatically in the background.

 ## Installation Instructions